prebid/prebid.github.io/prebid-mobile/modules/rendering/ios-sdk-integration-pb.md

 Initialize the Interstitial Ad Unit with properties:

-* `configID` - an ID of Stored Impression on the Prebid Server
+* `configID` - this is the ID of a [Stored Impression](/prebid-server/features/pbs-storedreqs.html) generated on your Prebid server.
-* `minSizePercentage` - specifies the minimum width and height percent an ad may occupy of a device’s real estate.
+* `minSizePercentage` - this specifies the minimum width and height as a percentage of the devices screen size.

 > **NOTE:** minSizePercentage - plays an important role in a bidding process for banner ads.
 If provided space is not enough demand partners won't respond with the bids.
+Make sure you provide ample space.

 #### Step 2: Load the Ad
 {:.no_toc}